-Stantec was the lead consultant and study outputs include: public engagement planning and implementation, development of guiding principles, Stakeholder Oversight Team (SOT) working sessions regarding scenarios for both transportation and land use, deficiency analyses, data collection and modelling, coordination with local staff and NCDOT through the Core Technical Team (CTT), and more.
+Stantec was the lead consultant and study outputs included: public engagement planning and implementation, development of guiding principles, Stakeholder Oversight Team (SOT) working sessions regarding scenarios for both transportation and land use, deficiency analyses, data collection and modelling, coordination with local staff and NCDOT through the Core Technical Team (CTT), and more.

 Final recommendations and a summary of public feedback was shared with the CTT in March and the SOT in April.
-Final recommendations and workbooks have been posted for public comment on CAMPO's Area Studies Webpage, and the final round of board presentations seeking endorsement occurred through the summer.
-The project concluded with a public comment period lasting until September 12, along with an action item for both the TCC and Executive Board at their September meetings, seeking endorsement of the NEAS Update for use in future long-range planning including the 2050 MTP development.
+Final recommendations and workbooks were posted for public comment on CAMPO's Area Studies Webpage, and the final round of board presentations seeking endorsement occurred through the summer.
+The project concluded with a public comment period lasting until September 12, along with an action item for both the TCC and Executive Board at their September meetings.
+The NEAS Update was endorsed for use in future long-range planning including the 2050 MTP development.
 Visit www.neasupdate.com for more information.
 (Staff Contact: Brandon Watson)